agankin/Bee-Hive/README.md

 _ = sqrtQueue.EnqueueCompute(144);
 ```

-#### Enumerating computations
+#### Enumerating Hive Tasks

 Enqueued computations are represented by instances of HiveTask&lt;TRequest, TResult&gt;.
-Queues implement IReadOnlyCollection&lt;HiveTask&lt;TRequest, TResult&gt;&gt; and allow enumeration of queued Hive Tasks.
-Queues contain only pending or currently executed Tasks.
-Once a Hive Task completes it gets removed from the owning Queue.
+Hive Queue implements IReadOnlyCollection&lt;HiveTask&lt;TRequest, TResult&gt;&gt; and allows enumeration of pending or currently run Hive Tasks.
+Once a task completes it gets removed from the owning queue.

-The example of Hive Tasks enumeration:
+The example of accessing Hive Tasks via enumeration:

 ```cs
 foreach (HiveTask<string, bool> hiveTask in isPrimeQueue)